WFU-HPC/deac-docs/source/cluster-sla.rst

 Multi-type Contribution Example
 -------------------------------

-A newly hired researcher in the Engineering Department wishes to heavily utilize the DEAC Cluster in their 2nd year at Wake Forest.
+A newly hired researcher in the Engineering Department (aka "*Internal*" Users) wishes to heavily utilize the DEAC Cluster in their 2nd year at Wake Forest.
 While the School of Engineering is part of the WFU Undergraduate College, and default level access to DEAC resources and the HPC Team is free; they wish to contribute to DEAC knowing their storage footprint will increase, and they also desire a higher priority for an increased workload after their second year.
 Starting their 2nd year, they expect to consume 1 million core hours over the next three years, and require 5TB of storage.

 * The amount required to cover this request is 1,594,175 SUs.